How to Start an Animal Sanctuary

 You might want to start with something simple and low-cost.
 Setting up a table outside of a busy grocery or pet-supply store is a fairly simple way to generate funds and add valuable names to your membership list.
 Make the tables look interesting with appealing photos of your rescued animals and lots of literature to give out.
 Most stores are only too happy to help a community project, but you will need to ask the store manager for permission to set up outside the store.
 You’ll want to respect their wishes about table placement and on how you approach the store’s customers.
 If you develop a good relationship with the store’s management, they will be happy to have you return on a regular basis.

-Our website has a number of publications on fundraising, including Getting Your Paws on More Money, which offers fundraising ideas and tips.
+Our website has a number of publications on fundraising, including Animal Shelter Fundraising Ideas, which offers fundraising ideas and tips.

 Check out the resources section.